 If you then subscribe to the wonderful NextUp Juliette gets a little reward!
 Everyone’s a winner.

-Juliette has performed four one-woman shows, When I Grow Up, Look At Me, Decision Time and Butterfly Effect at the Edinburgh Festival Fringe with total sold out runs in 2015, 2016, 2017 and 2018.
+Juliette has performed five one-woman shows, When I Grow Up, Look At Me, Decision Time, Butterfly Effect and Defined at the Edinburgh Festival Fringe with total sold out runs in 2015, 2016, 2017 and 2018.
 Her shows tour the UK and internationally with repeatedly sold out shows to critical and audience acclaim.
 She’s performed at Dave’s Leicester Comedy Festival, Adelaide Fringe, Melbourne International Comedy Festival and New Zealand International Comedy Festival.

 Juliette’s TV and radio credits include BBC at The Edinburgh Festivals (BBC), The One Show (BBC One), This Morning (ITV), Tomorrow’s World (BBC), Skin Deep (BBC Radio Scotland) and Feeling Kind Of Funny (BBC Radio Scotland).
 She produces and presents the Positive Mental Attitude podcast (available to download from 10 October 2018) in association with ReThink Mental Illness.
 Juliette played the lead role in SuperMum, directed by Lisa Gifford, which premiered at the 2015 Raindance Film Festival.

 Juliette studied Comedy Writing and Producing at the National Television School from 2016 to 2018.